 The minimum weight is 30kg/66lbs and all passengers must be big enough to fit safely into the harness.

-The ability for a child to jump is determined by their age (over 5 years), weight, size and how the harness fits.
+The ability for a child to jump is determined by their age (6 years and over), weight, size and how the harness fits.

 Children under the age of 12 need to come out to the dropzone, meet the staff and be fitted in a harness before we can confirm that they can jump.
 Anyone who is under 18 years of age will need the written consent of a parent or guardian.

 You need to be in a reasonable physical condition to skydive although a physical disability may not necessarily be a barrier to tandem